bionetslab/grn-confounders/README.md

 qnorm==0.8.1
 scipy==1.9.1
 seaborn==0.12.2
+#### Install the methods called by our predefined wrapper scripts
+This step only has to be performed if you intend to use one of the predefined methods: ARACNe-AP, CEMiTool, GENIE3, GRNBoost2, or WGCNA.
+If you want to test other methods, please refer to the information given in section TODO.
 ##### ARACNe-AP
 After downloading the [ARACNe-AP source code](https://github.com/califano-lab/ARACNe-AP), use the following command in the root directory of ARACNe-AP to build the ``jar`` executable:
 ```